i-love-flamingo/flamingo/docs/docs/6. Integration Testing/4_Run Tests.md

 Please be sure that docker is running.

 ## 1) Run tests automatically (like jenkins does it)
-1. Open a terminal (e.g. in IntelliJ) and navigate to the "akl/integration-test" folder
+1. Open a terminal (e.g. IntelliJ or Terminal) and navigate to the "akl/integration-test" folder
 2. run the `./integrationtest.sh` shell script to run all tests automatically.
 This is like jenkins run the tests.

-## 2) Run a local test environment with docker (to debug and write your tests local)
+## 2) Run a local test environment with docker and IntelliJ (to debug and write your tests local)
 1. Open a terminal (e.g. in IntelliJ) and navigate to the "akl/integration-test" folder
 2. run the `./integrationtest-dev.sh` shell script to bring up a local docker environment (flamingo, Keycloak, Selenium..).
 3. After executing the script some docker-compose files will be executed.
 It could take a while to download the images and start the containers.
 Please be patient.